ICTU/quality-time/docs/src/usage.md

 :class: only-dark
 ```

+#### Adding source locations

+Source locations contain the location parameters of sources: the URL, landing URL, username, password, and private token.
+Because source locations are part of the report, multiple metrics can share the same source location.
+Changing a location parameter of a source location, for example the password, applies to all sources that use the source location.

-To change location parameters (URLs, usernames, passwords, etc.) of a source that is used multiple times in a report, expand the report title, and activate the "Sources" tab.
-Changes made to a source there are applied across the report.
+To manage the source locations of a report, expand the report title and activate the "Source locations" tab.
+Click the "Add source location" button and select a source type to add a new source location.
+Note that source types that don't have location parameters, such as the calendar date and the manual number source types, don't have source locations.

+To edit a source location, expand it in the source locations table.
+The source location name can be changed using the "Source location name" field.
+By default, the name of a source location equals its source type.
+Which location parameters a source location has depends on the source type.

+A source location can only be deleted when it is no longer used by any source.
+Source locations are not deleted automatically when they are no longer used.

 #### Deleting sources